Rosemary Tonks: Career

 Tonks worked for the BBC, writing stories and reviewing poetry for the BBC European Service.
-She published poems in collections and The Observer, the New Statesman, Transatlantic Review, London Magazine, Encounter, and Poetry Review, she read on the BBC's Third Programme.
-She also wrote "poetic novels".
+She published poems in collections and The Observer, the New Statesman, Transatlantic Review, London Magazine, Encounter, and Poetry Review; she read on the BBC's Third Programme.

-Her work appears in many anthologies, including Anthology of Twentieth-Century British and Irish Poetry (ed.
-Keith Tuma), Oxford Book of Twentieth Century English Verse, British Poetry since 1945, and The Firebox: Poetry in Britain and Ireland after 1945 (ed.
-Sean O'Brien).
+Her work appears in many anthologies, including: Anthology of Twentieth-Century British and Irish Poetry (2001, edited by Keith Tuma); British Poetry since 1945; The Firebox: Poetry in Britain and Ireland after 1945 (1998, edited by Sean O'Brien); and the Oxford Book of Twentieth Century English Verse.

 Tonks published two collections, Notes on Cafés and Bedrooms (Putnam, 1963) and Iliad of Broken Sentences (Bodley Head, 1967), and after both books went out of print following each publisher's decision to axe their poetry lists, she was discussing a selected edition of her work with John Moat and John Fairfax's Phoenix Press in Newbury from 1976 until 1980, when the project was abandoned following her conversion to a puritanical form of Christianity.
 Little was known publicly about her subsequent life past that point.
 As Andrew Motion wrote in 2004, she "Disappeared!
 What happened?
 Because I admire her poems, I've been trying to find out for years... no trace of her seems to survive – apart from the writing she left behind."
 In the 30-minute BBC Radio 4 Lost Voices documentary, "The Poet Who Vanished", broadcast 29 March 2009, Brian Patten observed, from the literary world's perspective, she'd "evaporated into air like the Cheshire cat"; Tonks had disappeared from public view and was living a hermetic existence, refusing telephone and personal calls from friends, family and the media.